Are we making much progress? Revisiting chemical reaction yield prediction from an imbalanced regression perspective: Introduction

 Recent advancements in machine learning have introduced a paradigm shift in the field of computational chemistry \cite{guo2022graph}.
 These breakthroughs have led to a diverse array of machine learning models that now play critical roles in assisting chemists across a broad spectrum of tasks, including but not limited to retrosynthesis, product prediction, and drug discovery.
 Among this multifaceted landscape, the prediction of reaction yields \cite{ahneman2018predicting, schwaller2021prediction, saebi2023use, voinarovska2023yield, yarish2023advancing} emerges as an issue of paramount importance in the domain of synthesis planning, where complex molecules are synthesized through a sequence of reaction steps.
 Based on the empirical categorization, yields above 67\% are classified as high yields and those below 33\% are classified as low yields \cite{yarish2023advancing}.
 In this context, the occurrence of a low-yield reaction within this sequence can drastically impact the feasibility and overall efficiency of the synthesis process.
 As a result, chemists often prioritize the accurate prediction of high-yield reactions.

 While the introduction of numerous yield prediction models has indeed showcased improved performance across the entire yield range, the challenge of effectively enhancing performance for high-yield reactions remains an open problem \cite{maloney2023negative}.
-In real-world scenarios, yield data often exhibits a highly skewed distribution, with high yield values being much rarer than lower ones, despite their greater importance to chemists in synthesis planning.
-For example, the Buchwald-Hartwig dataset \cite{ahneman2018predicting}, a widely used benchmark for yield prediction, is significantly skewed toward the low-yield regions, with certain high-yield ranges having only few data points.
+In real-world scenarios, yield data often exhibits a highly imbalanced distribution, with high yield values being much rarer than lower ones, despite their greater importance to chemists in synthesis planning.
 In this paper, we argue that \emph{the increased difficulty in predicting high-yield reactions stems from its limited availability of data samples, often due to unreacted starting materials and inherent ambiguities in the reaction processes}.
 Despite the presence of such data imbalance, existing yield prediction methods continue to treat different yield ranges equally with the false assumption of a balanced data distribution.

 To gain a deeper insight into the field's actual progress, we conduct extensive experiments to benchmark six state-of-the-art yield prediction methods on three real-world datasets.
 Surprisingly, the results become less impressive than claimed when we take data imbalance into account.
 We discover that \emph{the overall good performance across the entire yield spectrum primarily results from enhancing performance in areas with sufficient data, typically the low-yield range, while overlooking the significant performance gap in underrepresented high-yield regions}.
 This finding has motivated us to revisit reaction yield prediction and reformulate it as an imbalanced regression problem, a well-established topic in machine learning.